kaimitai/FaxIScripts/docs/doc.md

 The assembler will fail if you give the wrong number of arguments to your opcodes.

-Unlike labels and defines, opcodes are not case sensitive; you can write ENDGAME, endgame or EndGame - whichever you prefer.
+Unlike labels and defines, opcodes are not case sensitive; you can write ENDGAME, endgame or EndGame for example - whichever you prefer.

 ## A concrete example